jaystack/functionly-doc/wiki/classes.md

 ## SimpleNotificationService
-When you define a `SimpleNotificationService` and its related to any published [FunctionalService]() the deployment will create a Simple Notification Service topic for the application.
-And you can [inject]() the `Notifications` storage to use it like an [Api]().
+When you define a `SimpleNotificationService` and its related to any published [FunctionalService](#functionalservice) the deployment will create a Simple Notification Service topic for the application.
+And you can [[inject|decorators#inject]] the `Notifications` storage to use it like an [Api](#api).
 There is function on it to publish message.
 ```js
 @sns({ topicName: '%ClassName%-topic'})
 class Notifications extends SimpleNotificationService {}